 Legrand’s beginnings were essentially European, but today it has a global presence.
 Operating on international markets, Legrand is established in close to 90 countries, and its products are distributed on every continent, in nearly 180 countries.

-In addition, Legrand holds leading positions in countries such as France, Italy and the United States—Legrand’s No. 1 market since 2015.
-In 2019, around two-thirds of Group sales came from products that rank first or second in their markets.
+In addition, Legrand holds leading positions in countries such as France, Italy and the United States, which has been Legrand’s No. 1 market since 2015.
+In 2020, around two-thirds of Group sales came from products that rank first or second in their markets.

 Established in nearly 90 countries

-From its origins as a simple porcelain workshop, Legrand gradually refocused on electrical wiring devices and has now become the global specialist in electrical and digital building infrastructures.
-In over 150 years, Legrand has changed in profound ways—from porcelain to electrical components, from wiring devices to infrastructure, and from electrical to digital technology.
+From its origins as a simple porcelain workshop, Legrand gradually shifted its focus to electrical wiring devices and is now the global specialist in electrical and digital building infrastructures.
+In over 150 years, Legrand has changed in profound ways—moving from porcelain to electrical components, from wiring devices to infrastructure, and from electrical to digital technology.

-Today the Group is harnessing the same capacity for successful adaptation to stake out positions in the smart building market.
-And even products that are more conventional—such as power sockets and distribution panels—are becoming increasingly interactive.
+Today our Group is harnessing the same capacity for successful adaptation to support the development of smart buildings.
+And even the most conventional products, such as power sockets and distribution panels, are becoming interactive.